-The Company discloses the Company's basic and diluted earnings per share attributable to ordinary shareholders of the Company.
-Basic earnings per share is calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding.
-Diluted earnings per share is calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding after adjustment for the effects of all potentially dilutive ordinary shares.
-The Company's potential diluted ordinary share includes employee stock option certificates and employee remuneration that has not been resolved by the board of directors and could to be settled in the form of shares.
+The Company discloses the Company's basic and diluted earnings per share attributable to the shareholders of the Company.
+Basic earnings per share is calculated as the profit attributable to the shareholders of the Company divided by the weighted average number of common shares outstanding.
+Diluted earnings per share is calculated as the profit attributable to the shareholders of the Company divided by the weighted average number of common shares outstanding after adjustment for the effects of all potentially dilutive common shares.
+The Company's potential diluted common share includes employee stock option certificates and employee remuneration that has not been resolved by the board of directors and could to be settled in the form of common shares.